prysmaticlabs/documentation/website/docs/install/install-with-script.md

         <pre><code>prysm.bat validator accounts import --keys-dir=&lt;YOUR_FOLDER_PATH&gt;</code></pre>
         <p>You’ll be prompted to specify a wallet directory twice.
 Provide the path to your <code>ConsensusLayer</code> folder for both prompts.
 You should see <code>Successfully imported 1 accounts, view all of them by running accounts list</code> when your account has been successfully imported into Prysm.</p>
         <p>Next, go to the <a href='https://launchpad.ethereum.org/en/upload-deposit-data'>Mainnet Launchpad’s deposit data upload page</a> and upload your <code>deposit_data-*.json</code> file.
 You’ll be prompted to connect your wallet.</p>
         <p>You can then proceed to deposit 32 ETH into the Mainnet deposit contract via the Launchpad page.
-Exercise extreme caution throughout this procedure.
-Finally, head back to your command prompt and run the following command:</p>
+Exercise extreme caution throughout this procedure.</p> <p>Finally, head back to your command prompt and run the following command:</p>
         <pre><code>prysm.bat validator</code></pre>
       </TabItem>
       <TabItem value="testnet">